 Free radicals & oxidative stress

-As part of the body's metabolic processes, oxygen molecules split into single atoms so they end up with unpaired electrons, which makes them unstable.
+As part of the body's metabolic processes, oxygen molecules split into single atoms, so they end up with unpaired electrons, making them unstable.
 These unstable free radicals scavenge through the body to steal a partner from an already paired atom.
 This leaves a new free radical that needs to find a paired electron, setting off a chain of free radicals.

 Unchecked, these free radicals wreak havoc in the body, leaving tissues and cells damaged.
 When free radicals outnumber antioxidants, oxidative stress occurs.
 Oxidative stress is associated with everything from aging to almost all chronic diseases.

 And for your skin, an imbalance of free radicals causes premature aging, something none of us want.

 Free radicals are a natural byproduct of metabolic processes like breathing.
 However, certain lifestyle or environmental factors can take free radicals from a natural occurrence to an out-of-control problem with serious health consequences.

 Factors that lead to excess free radicals and oxidative stress include: